-With their third production boat completed and recent selection as one of Sweden’s hottest tech startups, Candela Speedboat is making waves everywhere except when its hydrofoil design flies above the water.
+With their third production electric hydrofoil boat completed and recent selection as one of Sweden’s hottest tech startups, Candela Speedboat is making waves everywhere except when its design flies above the water.

 When Gustav Hasselskog founded Candela in 2014 with the intention of creating an electric boat matching the range and speed of a gas burner, he knew it would be challenging.
 So he put together a crack team of people with backgrounds in hydrodynamics (with 6 America’s Cup wins), flight control electronics, structural composite engineering and the software used for dynamic modelling.

 A high speed e-boat needs to address some physics